fbpx

 Fennel may relax IBS cramps

-You can soak the seeds in hot water, or chew on a fresh after meals.
-If you’re wondering what it tastes like, it has a licorice like taste.
+You can soak the fennel seeds in hot water, or chew on them after meals.
+If you’re wondering what it tastes like, it has a liquorice like taste.

-Fennel is a high FODMAP space so may not be suitable for some of you.
-If you’re trying for the first time start slowly.
+Fennel is a high FODMAP herb though.
+This means it may not be suitable for some of you following the low FODMAP diet.
+If you’re trying fennel for the first time start with a small amount and work up from there.

 Grow your own IBS tea